Lesterpaintstheworld/terminal-velocity/themes/key_themes_and_character_arcs.md

 - **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
 - **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms.
 - **Human-AI Relations**: The evolving dynamics between humans and AI, focusing on collaboration and conflict.
+- Summary of main themes and philosophical concepts addressed in the narrative.

 ## Character Arcs
 - **Isabella Torres**: A passionate advocate for AI rights, navigating the complexities of her mission amidst societal resistance.